weng-lab/rnaseq-kallisto-task/README.md

 ```
 docker pull docker.pkg.github.com/krews-community/rnaseq-kallisto-task/rnaseq-kallisto:latest
 ```
 The task requires a pre-built kallisto index to be provided.
-A kallisto index can be built from a FASTA with gene or transcript sequences by running
+A kallisto index can be built from one or more FASTA files with gene or transcript sequences by running this task:
 ```
-kallisto index -i index.idx input.fa
+docker run \
+    --volume /path/to/inputs:/input \
+    --volume /path/to/outputs:/output \
+    docker.pkg.github.com/krews-community/rnaseq-kallisto-task/rnaseq-kallisto:latest \
+    java -jar /app/kallisto.jar index \
+        --sequence /input/seq1.fa --sequence /input/seq2.fa \
+        --output /output/index.idx
 ```
 Then, to perform quantifications, simply run:
 ```